lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-10-Nonstandard_Analysis.md

 ### But do infinitesimals actually exist?

-Roman numerals work for positive integers only.
+People like to question the legitimacy of everything but the counting numbers: positive integers.
+The Romans had numerals for nothing else.
-Although the Romans were familiar with the concept of debt
+But why not zero, when it was possible to no olives (or whatever), and why not negative integers, when the Romans were familiar with the concept of debt?

-You get infinities as well.
+The Greeks, meanwhile, are alleged to have [had a freakout](https://nrich.maths.org/2671) over the discovery of irrational numbers.
+Even today we have to live with the silly terminology of the *real numbers*, as contrasted with *imaginary numbers*.
+When we see numbers diagrammed on the complex plane, they all look equally "real".
+And, of course, **all** mathematical entities are imaginary: if you don't believe me, try to buy the [number five on eBay](https://www.ebay.co.uk/sch/i.html?_nkw=number+five).

+The arguments of the 19th Century have left us in the strange position of accepting certain infinities (Cantor's transfinite ordinal and cardinal numbers), while rejecting the infinitesimals.
+But all they need to "exist" as useful mathematical entities is a coherent theory, backed by reliable intuitions.
+*Pace* Berkeley, Leibniz and Euler knew what they were doing.
+Although they never promulgated a theory of infinitesimals, they avoided making serious errors.

+Fleuriot: Newton

  Also for the naturals, complexes, ...

 [model theory](https://plato.stanford.edu/entries/model-theory/)